electimon/Western/README.md

 ## Compiling

-'cd' into the Western source code directory, then type either 'clang Western.c -o Western' or 'gcc Western.c -o Western'.
+`cd` into the Western source code directory, then type either `clang Western.c -o Western` or `gcc Western.c -o Western`.

 ## Usage

-Just 'cd' into the Western folder with the compiled binary, then just type './Western' and the menu will appear.
+Just `cd` into the Western folder with the compiled binary, then just type `./Western` and the menu will appear.